KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch.faq/content/overview/_index.md

 ## How do I sign up?
 How do I log in?
 How can I test it?

 See: <http://www.kolibricloud.ch>
-For all those interested there is a test user account, with which everyone can log in and try out the WebApp.
+For all those interested, there is a test user account (Demo1234 / Demo1234), with which everyone can log in and try out the WebApp.
 There are a few test devices visible and their measurement data.
 The login password can be seen on <http://www.kolibricloud.ch.>

 ## Does the website also work on a mobile phone?